dojo/framework/docs/en/resources/supplemental.md

 # Resource Concepts

 Dojo resources is designed to provide a cohesive and consistent mechanism for working with data within a Dojo application.
-There are 3 core concepts for Dojo Resources:
+There are 2 core concepts for Dojo Resources:

 -   Resource Templates
--   Resource Store
 -   Resource Middleware

 ## Templates

-The resource template is a description that the resource uses to `read`, `find`, and `init` data in the store.
-Resource templates are flexible enough to enable connecting resources to multiple different providers, such as RESTful APIs or client data (using an in-memory template).
+The resource template is a description that the resource uses work with the resource data.
+Resource templates are flexible enough to enable connecting resources to multiple different providers, such as RESTful APIs or client data.

 Templates should be stateless so they can be re-used throughout an application by using the resource options to determine the data required and the resource controls to interact with the resource store, such as putting the data into the store.

-Create a template using `createResourceTemplate` from the `@dojo/framework/core/middleware/resources` module.
+Templates are created using the `createResourceTemplate` factory from the `@dojo/framework/core/middleware/resources` module.
+The API of a resource template is flexible and can be defined when creating the template, however by default the API requires a single `read` function that is intended to receive requests and store the resource data using the template `controls`.

 > userResourceTemplate.ts